 About the Author:

-He is a frequent presenter at professional education programs, including our Advanced Workers' Compensation seminar next month.
+He is a frequent presenter at professional education programs, including our Advanced Workers' Compensation seminar in Columbia, SC.